-Back in the 80s, in the suburbs of Chicago, there was a hyperactive gal named Katrina who wanted nothing more than to dance and sing all day.
-Fast forward, and she received her BFA in Dance at Western Michigan University to then live out her Broadway dreams in New York City.
-It was there where Katrina was mentored by greats such as Andy Blankenbeuhler (choreographer /Tony award winner for ‘In the Heights’ and ‘Hamilton’), Joshua Bergasse (choreographer and Emmy award winner for ’SMASH’), and Chet Walker (co-creator of the Tony award musical ‘Fosse’).
+Interned and had various scholarships at legendary dance studios such as Giordano Jazz, Joel Hall, Lou Conte, and Broadway Dance Center, after graduating Western Michigan University with a B.F.A. in Dance, Katrina lived out her Broadway dreams in New York City.
+It was there where she was mentored by greats such as Andy Blankenbeuhler (choreographer /Tony award winner for ‘In the Heights’ and ‘Hamilton’), Joshua Bergasse (choreographer and Emmy award winner for ’SMASH’), and Chet Walker (co-creator of the Tony award musical ‘Fosse’) to name a few.
 Katrina danced and showcased her choreography on and off broadway theaters and regional theatres throughout the past fifteen years.
-More recently she has been diving into the world of straight theatre, film and playwriting.
-Ms. Phillip is absolutely thrilled to spread her lifelong passion for theatre and dance here in Nova Scotia.
+Here in Halifax, Ms. Phillip also teaches acting at The Bus Stop Theatre, and is the co-creator of SINS (Stories In Nova Scotia).
+To learn more about Katrina Phillip visit @katrinaphillipdance.

 What do you want people to get from your class?